GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/ControlCenter.md

 ## Overview

 **Purpose**: This tool controls who has ability to save to Budgets and when the data will flow from the Budget Module into Interject.
-It also controls lock levels of Projections and Capital.
+It also controls the Projections and Capital lock levels.

 **Report Location**<br>
 (Attach Report Location Image here)